siraajkudtarkar/CS167/Labs/Lab9/CS167-Lab9.md

 * Visualize big spatial data.

 ## Prerequisites
+* We need to switch back JAVA_HOME environment to JDK1.8 for the BEAST library.
+Refer the development environment as explained in [Lab 1](../Lab1/CS167-Lab1.md).
 * Download the dataset from this [Google Drive](https://drive.google.com/open?id=1PtEygIb0BGKe_jzJkraQ7dqefrjhBHd8) shared folder.
 This includes the following two datasets.
   - Tweets: Each tweet has a geographic location, a timestamp, and text.
 You will find samples of 10K and 100K records to be able to test on small data before trying the bigger ones.
 You can explore this dataset on [UCR Star](https://star.cs.ucr.edu/?Tweets#center=33.9574,-117.1997&zoom=11).
 Click on a few points to see samples of the tweets.
   - Counties: The boundaries of all counties in the US with information about each county.
 You can also explore the [county dataset on UCR-Star](https://star.cs.ucr.edu/?TIGER2018/COUNTY#center=37.16,-117.48&zoom=7).
 Can you find Riverside county on the map?